Templates to kick-start your privacy management program

 This template will help you quickly draft a document for staff to sign at induction, or as part of training or on-boarding new users to a system.
 It explains what privacy and confidentiality obligations they have, and the penalties associated with non-compliance.

-Template Privacy Manual for Staff
+Template Privacy Manual

 This template will help you quickly customise a plain language guide to their obligations for staff across your agency.